 While heat-resistant plastics offer exceptional performance in high-temperature applications, their use does come with certain challenges.
 These include processing difficulties, compatibility with other materials, and the risk of wear and tear under extreme heat conditions.

-One of the primary challenges with high-temperature plastic materials is their processing complexity.
-High-performance thermoplastics like PEEK and PAI (Polyamide-imide) often require specialized processing equipment due to their high melting points.
+One of the main challenges with high-temperature plastic materials is their processing complexity.
+High-performance thermoplastics such as PEEK and PAI (polyamide-imide) often require specialized processing equipment due to their high melting points.
+In many cases, these may need to be processed at even higher material temperatures and pressures, which are difficult to achieve with standard injection molding equipment.
 This can significantly increase production costs and lead times.
-In many cases, these materials may need to be processed at higher temperatures and pressures, which can strain standard injection molding machinery.

-They Are Not Easy to Compliant with Other Materials
+They Are Not Easy to Comply with Other Materials

-In many applications, heat-resistant plastics are used in combination with other materials, such as metals or other plastics.
+In many applications, heat-resistant plastics often combine with other materials, such as metals or other plastics.
 Ensuring compatibility between different materials, especially when exposed to high temperatures, can be tricky.
-Some high-temperature thermoplastics may have expansion rates or thermal conductivities that differ significantly from those of other materials, leading to issues like warping, cracking, or delamination when the components are subjected to temperature fluctuations.
+Some high-temperature thermoplastics may have expansion rates or thermal conductivities that differ significantly from those of other materials, leading to injection molding defects like warping, cracking, or delamination during temperature fluctuations.

 Additionally, heat-resistant plastic materials may not adhere well to certain metals or other types of plastics, making it difficult to achieve strong bonds without additional adhesives or surface treatments.
 These compatibility issues must be carefully considered during the design and material selection process to ensure long-term functionality and durability.